arnovb-github/ViewFinder/README.md

 Controls used in the script: TextBox, ComboBox, CommandButton, ListView (ActiveX control), StatusBar (ActiveX control).
 Be sure to include them on the form.
 Putting ActiveX controls on a form will result in many error messages.
 Simply ignore them.

-I've included the source XML of the form script, If you are really handy with Commence it may cone in handy.
+I've included the source XML of the form script, If you are really handy with Commence it may come in handy.

+# Note
-This GIT will not be updated, I created it for archiving purposes.
+This GIT was created just for archiving purposes.
+Do not expect updates.